Keeping Agile While Growing Fast

 About EverlaneEverlane designs, manufactures, and sells luxury clothing at a low retail markup via an online e-commerce website.

 Next case study: Trustpilot

 Everlane is an online retailer of luxury clothing that manufactures their own designs, all while being transparent about the costs and production.
-Everlane uses Chartio to empower people in many parts of the organization - including customer experience, marketing, executive management, and the data team - while adapting its business intelligence systems quickly to rapid growth.
+Everlane uses Chartio to empower people in many parts of the organization - including Customer Experience, Marketing, Executives, and the Data team - while adapting its business intelligence systems quickly to rapid growth.